sarathsp06/me/Hugo/content/projects/gojson.md

 $ go get -u github.com/sarathsp06/gojson
 ```

-Or you may download the binary here [download](https://github.com/sarathsp06/gojson/tree/master/release) and use the binary as such
+Or you may download the binary here [download](https://github.com/sarathsp06/gojson/tree/master/release) and use the binary as such.

-**Tip:**
-> In unix move the binary to PATH

 #### Key Syntax
-* Key is a set of `.` seperated nested keys
+* Key is a set of `.` separated nested keys
 * Can use 0-n numbers to refer to index in arrays

 ### Usage Examples